martin13git/PRODIGY_WD_03/README.md

-# Tic Tac Toe Game using React
+# Tic Tac Toe Game

 This project implements a classic Tic Tac Toe game using React.
 It includes two game modes: player vs. player and player vs. computer (with basic AI).
 The game keeps track of move history and displays winner notifications.